-- Non-Threshold Substances in classes S6, S7, S8, S9 and P2, which are prohibited In-Competition only, should not be reported below 50% of the MRPL; - Glucocorticosteroids should not be reported below the MRPL; - The detection of hydromorphone in urine constitutes an Adverse Analytical Finding unless it is determined to be the result of the administration of a permitted substance such as hydrocodone;

-Also, Laboratories should not report hydromorphone at levels below the MRPL when the finding could be the result of a minor biotransformation of morphine, which is also detected at much higher concentrations in the Sample.
+- Non-Threshold Substances in classes S6, S7, S8, and P2, which are prohibited In-Competition only, should not be reported below 50% of the MRPL. - Salmeterol should not be reported at levels below 10 ng/mL (i.e. 50% of the MRPL). - Octopamine should not be reported at levels below the MRPL of 1000 ng/mL. - Glucocorticoids should not be reported at levels below the MRPL of 30 ng/mL. - The detection of hydromorphone in urine constitutes an Adverse Analytical Finding unless it is determined to be the result of the administration of a permitted substance such as hydrocodone. - Also, Laboratories should not report hydromorphone at levels below the MRPL when the finding could be the result of a minor biotransformation of morphine, which is also detected at much higher concentrations in the Sample.